okothhillary/handcrafted-haven/README.md

 # Handcrafted Haven

-**Handcrafted Haven** is an innovative web application that provides a platform for artisans and crafters to showcase and sell their unique handcrafted items.
-It serves as a virtual marketplace where creativity meets commerce, empowering creators to connect with customers who value originality, craftsmanship, and quality.
+**Handcrafted Haven** is aweb application that provides a platform for artisans and crafters to showcase and sell their unique handcrafted items.
+It serves as a virtual marketplace where creativity meets commerce, empowering creators to connect with customers who value craftsmanship.

 ## Features